confluentinc/examples/ccloud/docs/ccloud-demos-overview.rst

 -  Create a new environment
 -  Create a new service account
 -  Create a new Kafka cluster and associated credentials
--  Enable Schema Registry and associated credentials
+-  Enable |sr-ccloud| and associated credentials
 -  Create a new KSQL app and associated credentials
 -  Create ACLs with wildcard for the service account
 -  Generate a local configuration file with all above connection information, useful for other demos/automation